How Much Does It Cost to Install Vinyl Siding?

 Vinyl siding installation costs vary by region of the country.
 For example, all home improvement costs are higher in urban areas like Los Angeles or Baltimore than rural locations.
 But, with siding, the location's climate dictates the type of siding used and whether additional insulation is required–both factors could increase the overall cost.
 Also, installation could be more costly during the off-season in areas with extreme temperatures.

-Three pricing budgets for vinyl siding costs
+Tips for buying vinyl siding

 Budget-friendly vinyl siding installation

-On a tight budget, homeowners pay $5,000 to $10,000 for a vinyl siding installation.
+On a tight budget, homeowners pay $3,452 to $6,278 for a vinyl siding installation.

 On average, homeowners with a strict budget can pay for a vinyl siding installation on their 1,000-square-foot home.
 To side a larger home, they can install an economy-grade siding with a .044 thickness or thinner.
 Basic styles like Dutch or traditional lap and smooth or beaded planks are within this price range.